nsryan2/example-temp/README.md

-## Purpose of this Repository:
+# Purpose of this Repository:
+This repository is intended as a template to standardize and ease the initialization process for Technical Reports.

-## How to Use this Template:
+# How to Use this Template:

 This repository serves as a template, for information on making and using a repository go to https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template.

-The overview of this process is:
+### The overview of this process is:

 1. Select the option to "Use this template," located next to the option to clone this repository.
 2. Name the repository, and select "Create repository from template."